Coaching is not a one-size-fits-all experience.

 One popular approach is something called group coaching, in which a coach takes a group of people with a shared interest or focus of development through a coaching program or workshop designed around one specific topic.
 This is a common coaching approach for people who have ADHD.
 Typically, group coaching combines pure coaching, which is based on the participant’s agenda, with teaching, which is presented as a workshop with potential strategies and tactics.
 ADHD experts Edward Hallowell and John Ratey discuss the benefits of working in a group in their book, Driven to Distraction, writing:

 “…a group can supply a tremendous amount of energy.
 Groups can be like reservoirs of fuel where members can fill up each week.”

 How Group Coaching Works

-The logistics of group coaching can vary – sometimes groups meet weekly, sometimes they meet monthly.
-Sometimes group coaching is done virtually online or through the phone, and sometimes it’s conducted in-person with every group member present in the room.
+The logistics of group coaching can vary – sometimes groups meet weekly, and sometimes they meet monthly.
+Sometimes, group coaching is done virtually online or through the phone, and sometimes, it’s conducted in-person with every group member present in the room.
 The overarching concepts of group coaching, however, always remain constant:

 The shared learning environment can also bring more accountability for group members than one-on-one or individual coaching.
 This accountability factor is one of the most important for people with ADHD in a group coaching setting.
 When you’re reporting your progress back to a group of people whom you’ve grown to trust and admire, it really motivates you to do the work!